 To date we have not become aware of any modern slavery cases within our supply chain but our staff must remain vigilant to ensure risks are mitigated both internally and across our supply chain.

 Risk of slavery and human trafficking in our business

 We will continue to work with our suppliers to ensure that to the best of our and their knowledge, our supply chain is free from abuse by slavery and human trafficking.

-We will keep under review the steps we are taking, and any we need to take to ensure that there is no slavery or human trafficking in our supply chain.
-We acknowledge that it is not practical for us to have a direct relationship with all links in the supply chain, as this would ultimately be to the mine, utility generator etc. We expect our suppliers and those we work with to adhere to the Ethical Trading Initiatives Base Code.
+Whilst we have not found any ILO (International Labour Organisation) indicators of forced labour within our business or supply chain, we will keep under review the steps we are taking, and any we need to take, to ensure that there is no slavery or human trafficking in our supply chain.
+We acknowledge that it is not practical for us to have a direct relationship with all links in the supply chain, as this would ultimately be to the mine, utility generator etc. We expect our suppliers and those we work with to adhere to the Ethical Trading Initiative’s Base Code.

-This last year we have noticed that many of our national and overseas contacts have had different working patterns with many working from home and working in a different way. we are pleased that we were able to ensure people felt safe in the ways they were working and will be monitoring this during the year ahead as working patterns evolve and develop.
+We have noticed that many of our national and overseas contacts have continued to use different working patterns which were first introduced by necessity due to the pandemic with many still working from home and working in a different way.
+We are pleased that we were able to ensure people felt safe in the ways they were working and have been able to develop procedures and protocols to work with them.
+We will be monitoring this during the year ahead as working patterns continue to evolve and develop globally.

-This is our fourth Statement published in accordance with section 54 of the Modern Slavery Act 2015 and relates to the financial year ended 31 March 2021.
+This is our sixth Statement published in accordance with section 54 of the Modern Slavery Act 2015 and relates to the financial year ended 31 March 2023.
 It has been approved by the board of Warren James (Jewellers) Limited.
-It sets out the steps taken by Warren James (Jewellers) Limited and other relevant group companies, including Warren James Holdings Limited to identify and prevent modern slavery and human trafficking in its business and supply chains.
+It sets out the steps taken by Warren James (Jewellers) Limited and other relevant group companies, including Warren James Holdings Limited, to identify and prevent modern slavery and human trafficking in its business and supply chains.